-R212.6 Benches.
-At least 50 percent, but no less than one, of benches at each location shall provide clear space complying with R404 adjacent to the bench.
-The clear space shall be located either at one end of the bench or shall not overlap the area within 460 mm (1.5 ft) from the front edge of the bench.
-Benches at tables are not required to comply.
+one, of benches at each location shall provide clear e clear space shall be located either at one end of the ft) from the front edge of the bench.
+Benches at ack support and armrests to assist in sitting and es.